These seven tasks will help you simplify finances and reduce worry so you can focus on making your money grow.

 Another way to save automatically is through micro-investing.

-In the middle of 2017, I started using the Acorns app and you might like it, too.
+I use the Acorns app for this, and you might like it, too.

 It rounds up your purchases to the next dollar and deposits those small amounts in a Vanguard account; I also automatically deposit $10 a month.
-The tiny deductions are painless, and today the account has a balance of over $1400.
+The tiny deductions are painless, and several times the account has topped $1000 which I then withdraw and send to my IRA.

 If you sign up for a free account using this affiliate link, Acorns will make an initial deposit of $5.00 in your account.